 Productivity

-Open category →It is a major workflow tool and belongs in a productivity directory when framed around responsible use rather than hype.
+Open category →It is a major workflow tool and belongs in a productivity review set when framed around responsible use rather than hype.

 It gives the Productivity shelf a device-native notes option with a very clear audience.